The Dangers of Playing it Safe

 Here is a challenge to give you a better feel for how you can actually apply this strategy.
 This exercise has to do with increase of speed, but keep in mind that what I've spoken about thus far is not only limited to challenges dealing with speed.

 Put on a 4/4 beat that you can comfortably execute four notes per beat over.
 A regular challenge would be to increase your speed to five notes per beat.
-Instead what you will attempt to do instead is scratch eight notes per beat.
+Instead what you will attempt to do is scratch eight notes per beat.
 Don't worry about how comfortable you feel or how clean it sounds.
 Just push yourself as hard as possible and keep trying even if you don't achieve it by the end of the exercise.

 After you complete the exercise, drop back down to the more realistic challenge of five notes per beat and see how much more comfortable and at ease you feel now.
-When you started the exercise, four notes per beat was your comfort level, but now five notes per beat, whether you can execute it yet or not, will seem like nothing compared to the extreme challenge of doubling what you're currently able to handle.
+When you started the exercise, four notes per beat was your comfort level, but now five notes per beat, whether you can execute it or not, will seem like nothing compared to the extreme challenge of doubling what you're currently able to handle.

 Mental Barriers Come Tumbling Down